 You should clarify the course structure with the swimming teacher before you sign a contract.
 First discuss whether your child should take private lessons, semi-private lessons with siblings or a friend, or possibly a group swimming class.

 Pay particular attention to your child’s needs.
-If your little boy is shy, private lessons might be better for him.
+If your child is shy, private lessons might be better for him or her.
 Group lessons can lead to more playing around than swimming, and the little ones might not learn as much.
 On the other hand, the group dynamic could encourage the children to learn to swim even faster.

 A few lessons with a swimming instructor probably aren’t going to be enough to make your child a strong swimmer.
 Your child will succeed more quickly if you practice with them at home or in a public swimming pool, too.
 And this practice doesn’t have to be swimming laps with a kickboard.
 Even letting them swim around for fun in the water can help to strengthen their swimming skills!